lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 npx prisma migrate dev --name what-has-changed
 ```

-This command will generate new Prisma client code that corresponds to a current state of the `schema.prisma`.
+This command will generate a new Prisma client code that corresponds to the current state of the `schema.prisma`.

 ## Services update
-It may be necessary to update `.env` variables according to `.env.example` before running the commands bellow.
+It may be necessary to update `.env` variables according to `.env.example` before running the commands below.

 To update services run these commands in the root directory:
 ```